This Week in Security News - January 21, 2022

 In this two-part series, Trend Micro looks at cybersecurity threats that affected industrial control systems endpoints and shares insights and recommendations to mitigate such threats.
 Trend Micro’s expert team extensively studied reported malware families in ICS endpoints to validate ICS security and establish a global baseline for examining threats that put these systems at risk.

 This technical brief provides an in-depth look at Earth Lusca’s activities, the tools it employs in attacks, and the infrastructure it uses.
-Since mid-2021, Trend Micro has been investigating a rather elusive threat actor called Earth Lusca that targets organisations globally via a campaign that uses traditional social engineering techniques such as spear phishing and watering holes.
+Since mid-2021, Trend Micro has been investigating a rather elusive threat actor called Earth Lusca that targets organizations globally via a campaign that uses traditional social engineering techniques such as spear phishing and watering holes.

 Cryptocurrency exchange Crypto.com acknowledged that the company had lost well over $30 million in Bitcoin and Ethereum after a hack that took place on January 17th.
-The total value of the unauthorised withdrawals was 4,836.26 ETH and 443.93 BTC — equivalent to roughly $15.2 million and $18.6 million respectively, at current exchange rates — as well as $66,200 worth of other currencies.
+The total value of the unauthorized withdrawals was 4,836.26 ETH and 443.93 BTC — equivalent to roughly $15.2 million and $18.6 million respectively, at current exchange rates — as well as $66,200 worth of other currencies.
 According to the post, 483 Crypto.com users had their accounts compromised.

 Trend Micro spotted the new ransomware family called White Rabbit, a newcomer that takes a page from Egregor, a more established ransomware family, in hiding its malicious activity and carries a potential connection to the advanced persistent threat (APT) group FIN8.
-In this blog, Trend Micro analyses the ransomware family and brings into focus the familiar evasion tactics employed by this newcomer.
+In this blog, Trend Micro analyzes the ransomware family and brings into focus the familiar evasion tactics employed by this newcomer.

 Russia’s main security agency said that at the request of the United States government, it has dismantled REvil, one of the most aggressive ransomware crime groups attacking Western targets, and arrested some of its members.
-The agency, known as the F.S.B., said “the organised crime gang ceased to exist” after a sweeping operation that was carried out in 25 locations across five Russian regions.
+The agency, known as the F.S.B., said “the organized crime gang ceased to exist” after a sweeping operation that was carried out in 25 locations across five Russian regions.

 The FBI and police from multiple European countries and Canada have taken down 15 computer servers that were used in "major international cyberattacks," law enforcement agencies said.
 Europol, the European Union's law enforcement agency, said that after seizing the servers, investigators have identified "more than 100 businesses" that were at risk of being hacked by cybercriminals, including ransomware groups.